 Getting Started with Circular Needles

 The process of casting on is the same with circular needles as it is with straight needles.
-If youre knitting a round project, the pattern will say something like join stitches in round, being careful not to twist stitches.
-Theres usually not any explanation of how you actually do that.
+If you're knitting a project in the round, the pattern will say something like "join stitches in round, being careful not to twist stitches."

 Place a stitch marker on the right-hand needle before you start knitting but after you make the join if you are crossing stitches.
 This marks the end of the row, which will help you keep track of your pattern.